gazbert/bxbot/README.md

 it will log the error, send an email alert (if configured), and then shutdown.

 ## Build Guide
-BX-bot requires [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) for the development and runtime environment.
+BX-bot requires Java 8 JDK ([OpenJDK 8](http://openjdk.java.net/install/) or [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html)) for the development and runtime environment.

 You can use [Maven](https://maven.apache.org) or [Gradle](https://gradle.org/) to build the bot and pull in the dependencies;
 BX-bot depends on [log4j](http://logging.apache.org/log4j), [JavaMail](https://java.net/projects/javamail/pages/Home),